 This is sponsored by the Chase Ink Business Unlimited credit card.
 The content and opinions expressed below are that of The Futur.

-If you want to keep it simple for your business and maximize productivity, consider signing up for the all-new Chase Ink Business Unlimited credit card.
-With unlimited 1.5% cash back on every purchase, no annual fee, and no minimum balance to redeem rewards, the Chase Ink Business Unlimited credit card is a great choice for busy creative entrepreneurs.
+One simple example is the Chase Ink Business Unlimited Credit Card.
+With unlimited 1.5% cash back on every purchase, no annual fee, and no minimum balance to redeem rewards, the Chase Ink Business Unlimited Credit Card keeps your finances simple, so you can focus on the important things.

 For more information, visit Chase Ink.